 Many people simply create websites for the fun of it, and that’s okay.
-However, if you are thinking of starting a website to bring in some extra income, you’ll need to take your idea and consider the different ways you can make money with it.
+However, if you are thinking of starting a website to bring in some extra income, more planning is invovled.
+You’ll need to take your idea and consider the different ways you can make money with it.
 This is called monetizing your website or idea.

-As I touched on earlier, you can do this through selling directly with a shopping cart system of some sort, or you can monetize (make money) on your website in other ways.
+You can do this by selling directly with a shopping cart system of some sort.
+Or you can monetize (make money) on your website in other ways.
 You may even make money off of other websites selling your products.
 I have more information here on making money with your idea or website, to get you started monetizing your website.

 7. Have a Plan to Constantly Improve Your Website

 As a web designer, I’ve seen it too many times.
 The average person who has me create a site views it as a one time deal.
 Create the site, then get on with life.
-Unfortunately, whether you build an informational website, a shopping cart site, or any other website, you need to do some maintenance from time to time.
+Unfortunately, you need to do some maintenance from time to time.

-Additionally, as technology, search engine algorithms, and social media needs changes, your website may need tweaking from time to time to stay relevant.
-Sometimes this includes small changes (such as Pinterest friendly images for each post), and sometimes it means larger changes (dumping your old shopping cart for a newer, mobile friendly one).
+Technology is constantly changing.
+Your website may need tweaking from time to time to stay relevant.
+Sometimes this includes small changes (such as Pinterest friendly images for each post).
+And sometimes it means larger changes (dumping your old shopping cart for a newer, mobile-friendly one).

-When I first started this website (as Joyful Momma Publishing), I had to save up to buy the domain name ($15 at the time) and the web hosting (which originally was $15 a month, though the price thankfully went down).
+When I first started this website, I had to save up to buy my domain name and web hosting.
 For our family, that cost was pretty hard to include, because of some hardships we went through.

-In order to make a little bit of money to keep the website afloat long enough for it to start to become viable, I started doing other things to create a side income in the short term, such as selling on Ebay, having frequent yard sales, doing some babysitting, and even working part time at a seasonal job away home, until things started to turn around both through my husband’s job and my website.
+In order to make a little bit of money to get things going, I had some passionless projects.
+I started doing other things to create a side income in the short term.
+These included selling on eBay, having frequent yard sales, and even working part-time at a seasonal job away home.

 From talking to other moms, this seems like a huge issue for others as well.
 This is one of those situations in which keeping your eyes on the long-term goals.